euroteamoutreach/euroteamoutreach.org/source/blog/articles/2018-03-translation-complete.html.markdown

 [![Description](/assets/images/blog/2018/tolik-translating-550w.jpg)](/assets/images/blog/2018/tolik-translating-2000w.jpg)
 {: .article-image .article-image--has-caption}
-Anatoliy did an outstanding job with the Ukrainian translation.
+Tolik did an outstanding job with the Ukrainian translation.
 We couldn't be happier with the finished product!
 {: .caption-text .article-image__caption}

 ### What's left to do?